zeroedin/spree_advanced_reporting/README.md

 Alas, it works for me when:
 - I add this as a submodule
-- switch to the rails3 branch (thanks to neerajdotname for doing the work!)
 - when I add this to my git, it comes out ok on the server when pulling
 - add this to gemfile
 - gem "advanced_reporting",  :path => "spree-advanced-reporting"
-- gem "hoe" ,  "=2.5.0" (the current 2.9 require gem 1.4 which my server doesn't have)
-- if you use this, it removes the route to admin
-- don't forget the rake advanced_reporting:install:assets

-There are issues: the csv export doen't work for me.
-Also I have spree-print-invoice installed, which uses a different pdf engine, do pdf printing is also out.

 On the plus side: It makes really nice pictures and with the filters one gets some really useful information out.